How to Integrate Applications

 s.kumagai

-I worked for a web marketing company as customer support for about 3 years.
-I spent time managing customer information and internal data, and when I was worried, I came across Yoom.
-I have a strong feeling every day that I wish I could come across Yoom sooner, which is easy to use even without programming knowledge...
-I hope it will help those who have similar problems with improving work efficiency!
+I worked as a customer support representative at a web marketing company for about three years.
+I spent a lot of time managing customer information and internal data, which was quite challenging until I discovered Yoom.
+I strongly feel that I wish I had encountered Yoom, which is easy to use even without programming knowledge, much earlier.
+I hope it can be of assistance to others who are struggling with similar efficiency issues in their work!

 Tags